This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Prevent the female athlete triad:

 - Do not be afraid to ask for help at any time: Talk to your coach, trainers, friends, or family if you have problems with your health.
 Talk with a dietitian if you need help with meal planning.
-Weight loss or gain should be guided by a caregiver.
+Weight loss or gain should be guided by a healthcare provider.

 - Do not compare yourself to others: Focus on your own ideal body weight and sports performance.
 Try to choose friends or role models with healthy body images and eating habits.
 Coaches, trainers, teammates, or family members should not pressure you to diet and lose weight.